Secrets of Consistently Maximizing Retirement Investment Performance

 Minimizing Risk and Maximizing Retirement Investment Performance

 Too much risk can actually lead to debilitating losses at the worst possible time, forcing you to pick and choose from life choices you were counting on having the luxury to enjoy.
-So even if you say you don’t care about retirement goals, you will care if
+So even if you say you don’t care about retirement goals, you will care if you have to restrict your lifestyle because your investments didn’t perform as expected – which is much more likely with a high risk asset allocation.

 We have seen so many clients come to us from other financial advisors who have told them they should be invested 70% in stocks, 30% in bonds.
 Sometimes as high as 100% in stocks.
 And these clients are often already retired, or getting close to it.
 Such a high-risk approach can lead to disaster if the market tanks at a vulnerable moment for you, such as unexpected medical events.